Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Generalities on Hermitian-Weyl geometry

 \subsection{Hermitian-Weyl structures and l.c.K. manifolds}

-Recall that a conformal structure on $M$ is an equivalence class \footnote{We say that two Riemannian metrics $g$ and $g'$ are equivalent if and only if $g' = {\rm{e}}^{f}g$, where $f$ is a smooth function on $M$.} $[g ]$ of Riemann metrics on $M$, such that
+Recall that a conformal structure on a manifold $M$ is an equivalence class \footnote{Here, we say that two Riemannian metrics $g$ and $g'$ are equivalent if and only if $g' = {\rm{e}}^{f}g$, where $f$ is a smooth function on $M$.} $[g ]$ of Riemannian metrics on $M$, such that